 In addition, coronavirus is a crisis where, for all families, public health must take precedence.
 For example, speech and language therapists are being redeployed to provide critical care in health in many areas.
 One-to-one support may therefore no longer be possible in many cases.
 Separately, a large number of specialist staff may be unwell themselves or forced to self-isolate as a result of coronavirus.

 It’s important to remember that none of these new laws give local authorities the power to amend the contents of a plan.
 This means that, once any suspension is lifted, your child’s plan will have the same legal status that it did before.
 You also still have the right to request an assessment for a plan.

 Factors to take into account

-The Government has issued some guidance around this but ultimately, the final arbiter of what is reasonable would be a judge in a court or Tribunal.
-However, we would expect to see the following approaches taken when considering what reasonable endeavours can be put in place:
+We would expect to see the following approaches taken when considering what reasonable or best endeavours can be put in place: